Log in

 P. (973) 525-9617 / info@njswep.org

-Melissa Dulinski is a Senior Officer at NJEDA where she supports the agency's brownfield and environmental initiatives to create a stronger, fairer New Jersey.
+Melissa Dulinski is a Team Lead at NJEDA where she supports the authority's brownfield and environmental initiatives to create a stronger, fairer New Jersey.
 Her work focuses on strengthening NJ's economy by taking an innovative approach to community revitalization, climate resilience, and environmental justice.
+Additionally, Melissa represents NJEDA on the state-wide Interagency Council for Climate Resilience, working on action plans that will promote the long-term mitigation, adaptation, and resilience of New Jersey’s economy, infrastructure, and natural resources.
 Prior to joining NJEDA, Melissa was a Project Manager at NJIT where she provided one-on-one technical assistance to communities helping guide them through the regulatory process towards redevelopment and a Remediation Specialist at PSE&G where she provided technical oversight and quality assurance at former Manufactured Gas Plant (MGP) sites throughout New Jersey.
 She received a Bachelor of Science and Master of Science from Rutgers University in Environmental Science.
 In addition to SWEP, Melissa is also a member of ANJEC, BCONE, and her township's Environmental Commission and Open Space Advisory Committee.

 Lyssa Naron, Co-Secretary